Ihor16/Spending-Organizer/README.md

 ## User Stories

-1. As a user, I want to be able to add new spending entries
+As a user, I want to be able to:
+1. Add new spending records

-For example, spending record is a class *Entry* and spending list is a class *SpendingList*.
+For example, spending record is a class *Record* and spending list is a class *SpendingList*.
-When user adds a new spending record in the app, we want to create a new instance of the *Entry* class and add it to the *SpendingList* class (class that stores multiple *Entries*).
+When user adds a new spending record in the app, we want to create a new instance of the *Record* class and add it to the *SpendingList* class (class that stores multiple *Records*).

-2. As a user, I want to be able to remove an existing record
+2. Remove an existing record
-3. As a user, I want to be able to view all entries added
+3. View all records added
-4. As a user, I want to be able to sort my entries by:
+4. Sort my records by:
    1. Amount spent in descending order
    2. Category in alphabetic order
    3. Date in descending order (from new to old)
-5. As a user, I want to be able to edit my current entries, e.g., change:
+5. Edit my current records, e.g., change:
    1. Title
    2. Amount spent
    3. Category
+---
-6. As a user, I want to be able to save my financial list to a file (before exiting the app, I want the program to ask me if I want to save or not)
+6. Save my financial list to a file (before exiting the app, I want the program to ask me if I want to save or not)
-7. As a user, I want to be able to open my saved financial list and continue working on it
+7. Open my saved financial list and continue working on it
+---
+8. Use all previous functionality but now in a nice GUI
+9. See a pop-up windows if I enter something incorrectly
+10. Remove multiple records or categories at once
+11. Rename my categories and automatically see changes in the whole app
+12. Remove my categories and automatically see changes in the whole app
+13. See my default category highlighted so that I can remember this category is default after renaming it
+14. See all my records with default category highlighted so that I see I should assign them
+15. Use shortcuts to edit my spending list quickly
-8. As a user, I want to be able to see a bar chart showing my spending by each category
+16. Build a bar chart of my spending by category, by month, or by day